← Back

 I have a MacBook M2 Pro.
 It had a really rough life.

 Early in its career, it got a bad case of flu and the motherboard died.
-Thankfully, it was still under warranty and I could get it fixed by Apple.
+Thankfully, it was still under warranty and I could get it fixed by Apple for free.

 However, 3 weeks ago, it jumped from the table and broke its screen.
 Sadly, it’s not covered by insurance anymore, so I’ll have to figure something out by myself.
 I am sad about it since someone figured out 120Hz support for this machine on Asahi Linux and I really wanted to give it a try.